Skip to content

 stream.putBe32(uint32_t(mIndex.totalPages));

-The hashes drive both deduplication within one snapshot and incremental saving across snapshots.
+The hashes enable incremental saving: when a prior RamLoader is present, any page whose hash matches the corresponding previously-saved page is reused on disk rather than rewritten, and the hash is stored in the index so future saves can do the same comparison.
 When a previous load left a RamLoader around with gap-tracking intact, the new Saver passes that loader to the RamSaver (tryIncremental = loader && !loader->hasError() && loader->hasGaps()), and pages whose hash matches the previously-loaded page can be left in place rather than rewritten.
 The leftover free space from rewriting is tracked by a GapTracker, also serialized into the index (only for version > 1).

 flowchart LR